krocat/ToonHA/README.md

 # Toon Home Assistant component

 The toon component platform can be used to control your Toon thermostat.
-It uses the Toon library by by Costas Tyfoxylos (https://github.com/costastf/toonlib).
+It uses the toonlib library by Costas Tyfoxylos (https://github.com/costastf/toonlib).
 This component adds a climate device for your Toon thermostat and sensors for power and gas consumption..